 - Create a mowable meadow.

 Plant a versatile blend of plants and let them develop into a lawn full of texture and natural beauty.
 Crocuses will bring color early, while traditional lawns are still in winter dormancy.
 Dwarf California poppies add joyful color.
 English and yellow daisies, and creeping thyme, will add color season after season.
 Strawberry and white clover condition soil, suppress weeds, and provide essential nutrients for bumblebees and honeybees.
-You'll save money on lawn care, spend less time and energy mowing (you'll only need to do it once per season!), and help pollinators too!
+You'll save money on lawn care, spend less time and energy mowing (you'll only need to do it once per season!), and invite wildlife back into the area.

 - Improve your existing lawn.